Magic Quadrant for CRM Service Providers, Worldwide

 - Vendor demonstration of depth and breadth of CRM service capabilities

 - The service provider's current and potential market impact, as measured by frequency of appearance on shortlists

-- Ability to provide consulting and solution implementation services (including program and project management) across multiple CRM software platforms (such as from Oracle, SAP, salesforce.com, Microsoft, and so forth)
+- Ability to provide consulting and solution implementation services (including program and project management) across multiple CRM software platforms (such as Oracle, SAP, salesforce.com and Microsoft)

-- References from customers that completed surveys related to the provider's vision, competencies and outcomes on recent CRM engagements
+- References from customers who completed surveys related to the provider's vision, competencies and outcomes on recent CRM engagements

 Many service providers focus only on parts of the overall solution.
 The companies evaluated in this research act as advisors and provide implementation services that encompass most or all levels of a CRM solution, and the vendors were then evaluated in more detail using a combination of quantitative and qualitative criteria, as outlined earlier.